Hashnode/support/docs/ambassador-program.md

 ## What is it?

-The Hashnode Ambassador Program is a way Hashnode rewards its people for spreading the word about Hashnode.
+The Hashnode Ambassador program is a way Hashnode rewards its people for spreading the word about Hashnode.

 If you enjoy Hashnode, and want to see your friends here as well, refer them and become a Hashnode Ambassador.